theaudaxproject/electrum-audax/README.rst

-Electrum AUDAX - Lightweight Audax client
+Electrum-AUDAX - Lightweight Electrum client
 ===========================================

 Electrum-AUDAX is a port of Electrum, the Bitcoin wallet, to Audax.